A Comprehensive Guide to Mastering Terraform Lambda Modules

 What is Terraform?

-Terraform is an open-source IaC tool that allows you to define your infrastructure using configuration files in HashiCorp Configuration Language (HCL).
-This enables teams to manage their infrastructure code as with application code—using version control systems and automated testing.
+Terraform is an open-source IaC tool that lets you define infrastructure using configuration files in HashiCorp Configuration Language (HCL).
+Teams manage infrastructure code with version control and automated testing, similar to application code.

 Why Use a Terraform Module?

-- Consistency: Reusable modules ensure consistent configuration across different environments.
+1. Consistency: The same configuration works across different environments.

 Getting Started with Your First Lambda Module